This song is excellent for practising present simple and daily routines vocabulary with younger learners of English.

 A diner

 3. Watch the video and copy out all the present continuous forms that you hear.
+4. Download the worksheet here and do the task.

 It's never too early to start developing environmental thinking.
 The song "Mother Earth" is perfect for primary school children - they enjoy to sing and dance.